solarecho3/docs/README.md

 - [ ] Fine-tune the T5 to name the document, less to summarize it.
 - [ ] Move image previews to the hextree too, of course.
 - [ ] Auto-crop for image preprocessing.
+- [ ] Port to standard pytorch for use on other hardware.

 ## Todo:
 - Trie search